isomerpages/moe-jurongvillesec/_cca/CCA.md

 |:---:|---|---|---|---|---|
 | 1 |  | 2.30pm - 5.30pm | N.A. | Computer Lab 1 & Lab 2 | Ms Sri Masayu (IC)  <br>Mr Nar Han Keong (2IC)  <br>Mr Sha Bin  <br>Ms Norazila |
 |  |  |  |  |  |  |

+#### A Holistic Education for Secondary School Students - LEAPS 2.0

+A holistic education provides students with a broad and deep foundation for lifelong learning.
+This includes learning not just in the academic areas.
+Equally important is the development of values and life skills in each child.
+This will equip the child to handle the challenges in life later on.

+A holistic education also supports students to discover their strengths, interests and talents.
+Students tend to flourish in areas they are interested in.
+Thus, as far as possible, we should allow them to pursue their areas of interest.

+Schools offer a range of co-curricular programmes to help students achieve a holistic education.
+Community service is also invaluable in helping students develop qualities such as care, concern and respect for others in society.

+#### LEAPS 2.0

+LEAPS 2.0 is a framework to recognise secondary school students’ holistic development.
+Students will be recognised with levels of attainment in four domains: Participation, Achievement, Leadership and Service.

+**SUPPORTING YOUR CHILD**

+As parents, you play an important role in ensuring your child’s holistic and balanced development.
+Your child benefits most when the emphasis on developing values, life skills and your child/ward’s interests and strengths are reinforced at home.

+You can discuss the following areas with your child when selecting his/her co-curricular activities:

+*   Identifying interests and strengths<br>
+Example: What is your child interested in?
+What is your child good at?
+*   Setting objectives<br>
+Example: What kind of person does your child want to be?
+What kind of values and life skills should your child be developed in?
+*   Encouraging self-directed learning<br>
+Example: How does your child want to pursue this development?
+What are the possible opportunities that can help support this development?
+*   Managing commitments<br>
+Example: Is your child able to cope?
+How can you help to support him/her in the learning pursuits?

+#### LEAPS 2.0 DOMAINS

+**Participation**

+This domain recognises students’ participation in one school-based Co-Curricular Activity (CCA).
+Recognition is based on the number of years of participation and exemplary conduct and active contribution to the CCA.
+Sustained engagement in the same CCA allows for progressive development of character, skills, knowledge and friendships, and will be accorded higher recognition.

+**Service**

+This domain recognises students’ development as socially responsible citizens who contribute meaningfully to the community.
+Every secondary school student will contribute at least 6 hours per school year to the community.
+They can choose to embark on a Values-In-Action project (VIA).
+Students will be recognised for the time they put into planning, service and reflection, when participating in a VIA project.

+**Leadership**

+This domain recognises students’ leadership development.
+Recognition is accorded to students’ ability to take charge of personal development, work in a team and assume responsibilities in service of others.
+In addition to formal leadership appointments, participation in student leadership modules/workshops, the National Youth Achievement Award (NYAA) and leadership positions in the school, CCA or student-initiated/student-led projects will also be recognised.

+**Achievement**

+This domain recognises students’ **representation** and **accomplishment** in co-curricular involvements beyond the classroom.
+Opportunities for representation and accomplishment present valuable learning experiences for students to learn discipline, resilience and develop their character.
+Students may represent the school or organisations endorsed by the school.
+Recognising external opportunities better caters to students’ diverse interests and talents.
+It also recognises the community’s role in developing the child.

+Representation refers to being selected and endorsed by the school or an organisation endorsed by the school (e.g. the community club or national association) to contribute, perform or compete.
+It need not be tied to his/her CCA in school.

+Accomplishment refers to attaining accolades and awards at competitions, festivals, performances, exhibitions, conferences and symposiums where the student represents the school or other organisations endorsed by the school.

+The details on the levels of attainment for each of the domains are attached at [Annex A](/files/LEAPS%2020%20-%20Annex%20A.pdf).

+**Recognition of Students’ Level of Attainment**

+At the end of the graduating year, students’ co-curricular attainment will be recognised according to Excellent/Good/Fair.
+The level of attainment will be converted to a bonus point(s) which can be used for admission to Junior Colleges/ Polytechnics/ Institutes of Education (JC/Poly/ITE).